-- One of the three commonly detectable points, called neutral
+- The Arago point is one of the three commonly detectable points, called neutral

 points, along the vertical circle through the Sun at which